-Limitations of this report begin with the PRS limitation regarding the insufficient availability of programming for individuals prior to release.
-Consequently, this significantly impacts the ability to provide adequate interventions during the post-release supervision period.
+Limitations of this report begin with the insufficient availability of programming for PRS individuals prior to release.
+Consequently, this significantly impacts the readiness for community supervision and the ability to provide adequate interventions during the post-release supervision period.
 Without comprehensive pre-release programming, individuals enter the re-entry process under Probation supervision with unmet criminogenic needs.
-This leaves limited time and resources to effectively address these issues that could hinder successful reintegration.